What are Quick Assets?

 - QA = 50000 – 30000 = $ 20000

 These are used by analysts to measure the liquidity of a Company in short term.
-The Company based on its line of operations keep some of the assets in the form of cash, marketable securities and other quick asset forms to maintain its liquidity needs in the short term.
+The Company based on its line of operations keep some of the assets in the form of cash, marketable securities and other asset forms to maintain its liquidity needs in the short term.
 A huge amount of such assets than required in the short term may imply the Company is not using its resources effectively.
 Small QAs or smaller than the liabilities arising in short term means that the Company may require additional cash to meet its demand.

-How Quick Assets Ratio is used by Financial Analysts?
+How it is used by Financial Analysts?

 Thus, quick ratio is considered an acid test in finance where it tests the Company’s ability to convert its assets into cash and pay off its current liabilities.